Baclayon Church: Historical and cultural declarations

 Baclayon Church was declared a National Cultural Treasure by the National Museum of the Philippines in 2010.
 The National Historical Institute, now National Historical Commission of the Philippines, also declared Baclayon Church a National Historical Landmark on July 27, 1994.
-It is also being considered for addition to the UNESCO World Heritage Sites of the Philippines under the collective group of the Jesuit Churches of the Philippines with the churches of Maragondon in Cavite, Loboc in Bohol and Guiuan in Eastern Samar.
+It was considered for addition to the UNESCO World Heritage Sites of the Philippines under the collective group of the Jesuit Churches of the Philippines with the churches of Maragondon in Cavite, Loboc in Bohol and Guiuan in Eastern Samar.
 However, due to its total destruction, it was removed as a nominated site.

+2013 earthquake and restoration

+On October 15, 2013, a strong earthquake heavily damaged the church and several other churches designated as National Cultural Treasures.
+The church sustained major damage with its collapsed portico and bell tower.